Alligator Hunting Adventure

 The alligator hunting season runs Aug.
 15 – Nov.
 1 each year.
-Approximately 5,000 alligator harvest permits are available annually.
-Each permit allows the take of two alligators.
+Over 7,300 alligator harvest permits are available this season.
+Each permit allows the harvest of two alligators.

-A series of random drawings are held to distribute all available alligator harvest permits.
+Random drawings are held to distribute all available alligator harvest permits.
 Visit MyFWC.com/Alligator for details on how to apply.
-Applications can be submitted and fee payments made at any county tax collector's office, license agent (retail outlet that sells hunting and fishing licenses), or at License.MyFWC.com.
-There is no cost to apply for a permit, but each person awarded a permit must pay for an alligator trapping license and hide validation tags totaling $271.50 for residents and $1,021.50 for nonresidents.
-The cost for additional permits, if available, is $61.50 regardless of residency.
+Applications may be submitted at any county tax collector's office, license agent (retail outlet that sells hunting and fishing licenses) or online at GoOutdoorsFlorida.com.
+There is no cost to apply, but credit card information must be submitted with each application, as applicants will be charged automatically if successful in the drawing.
+Those awarded a permit will be charged for an alligator trapping license and hide validation tags totaling $272 for residents and $1,022 for nonresidents.
+The cost for those with a Florida Resident Persons with Disabilities Hunting and Fishing License is $22.
+The fee for additional alligator harvest permits, if available, is $62 regardless of residency or disability.

 All persons seeking a harvest permit must be at least 18 years of age by Aug.
-15, 2015.
-Exemptions for senior citizens and the disabled do not apply to alligator trapping licenses.
+15. Exemptions for senior citizens do not apply to alligator trapping licenses.
 All sales are final; no refunds will be provided for any reason.
+Alligator harvest permits are not transferable.
 No other hunting licenses or FWC-issued permits are required.
-After payment is made, the permit and tags are mailed to the applicant within four to five weeks.
+Permits and tags will be mailed within six weeks of drawing results and charges.

-An alligator trapping agent license also is available for $51.50 and allows a person to assist a permitted trapper in taking alligators.
-Exemptions for youth, senior citizens, and the disabled do not apply to alligator trapping agent licenses.
+An alligator trapping agent license also is available for $52 and allows a person to assist a permitted trapper with taking alligators.
+Those with a Florida Resident Persons with Disabilities Hunting and Fishing License are exempt from paying the fee but still need the license to hunt alligators.
+An alligator trapping agent license is not required for youth under 16 years of age.
+Exemptions for senior citizens do not apply to alligator trapping agent licenses.

-To learn more about these exciting alligator hunts, visit MyFWC.com/Alligator and click on "Statewide Alligator Harvest Program."
+To learn more about these alligator hunts, visit MyFWC.com/Alligator and click on "Statewide Alligator Harvest Program."